Leonardo05Uni/Half-CarModel/README.md

 ## Overview
 The suspension system has a huge impact on how a car reacts to bumpy or uneven roads — it pretty much decides how stable and comfortable the ride feels.

-This project simulates a car travelling over a rough road to investigate how variations in spring stiffness and damping coefficients affect the vertical (heave) and rotational (pitch) motion of the vehicle.
+This project simulates a car travelling over different types of roads to investigate how variations in damping coefficients affect the dynamics of the vehicle.

-The simulation provides a physically meaningful representation of vehicle dynamics, which is focused on rideing comfort and vibration controlling through suspension tuning.
+The simulation provides a physically meaningful representation of vehicle dynamics, which is focused on riding comfort through suspension tuning.

 **The reallife example:**
 Car: 2018 Ford Fiesta ST Line 5dr, 1.0L.